 The BRPTO published on November 07, 2017, Rule #202/2017 implementing the PPH Pilot program with the EPO, which might speed up the examination of pending Brazilian applications with an application from the same family allowed by the EPO.

-The Program will accept applications belonging to patent families whose earliest application has been filed at the BRPTO or the EPO or, in case of a PCT application, the BRPTO or EPO was the receiving office.
+The Program will accept applications belonging to patent families whose earliest application has been filed at the BRPTO or the EPO or, in case of a PCT application, with no priority claim, the BRPTO or EPO was the receiving office.

 Applications in the chemistry field or related to technologies applied to medicine might be eligible for the program, with the exception of drug-related applications which are not encompassed by this program.
 The application must be classified under the IPC codes listed in the table below to be accepted.
 However, applications classified under any of the groups of A61K subclass, with the exception of group A61K 8, are also excluded from the program.